Vivacity Consulting

 Improve Your Medical Education Program: Collaborate with Vivacity Consulting

-If your organization is seeking commendation, Vivacity Consulting provides an organizational review of your the current CME program.
+If your organization is seeking commendation, Vivacity Consulting provides an organizational review of your the current CE program.
 Vivacity Consulting will work with you to develop a plan to ensure compliance throughout the whole organization.

-In the instance of the The Southeast Permanente Medical Group, Vivacity Consulting designed staff training via webconference, sample templates for activity planning, consultative services during CME Committee meetings, and a team work plan for the preparation of the reaccreditation application.
+In the instance of the The Southeast Permanente Medical Group, Vivacity Consulting designed staff training via web meeting, sample templates for activity planning, consultative services during CME Committee meetings, and a team work plan for the preparation of the reaccreditation application.
 The physician leadership and staff embraced this process, and it led to a decision for Commendation by the state accreditation organization.

 To learn more about Vivacity Consulting, click here.